Echack/CSU-Senior-Project/docs/Test Plan Document.md

 When the weather information displays it should...
 - Pass: Show the history of the weather for the entire day.
 - Fail: Will not display the weather for the entire day.

+When a user signs out it should...
+- Pass: The display of the username will change to guest and the users chosen locations should be saved to their account.
+- Fail: The username does not change to guest and the locations are not saved.

+When a the degrees button is clicked it should...
+- Pass: Switch between Celsius and Fahrenheit.
+- Fail: It does not switch.

 ---